jwalton3141/jwalton3141.github.io/_posts/2019-11-30-Python-MKL-openBLAS.md

 First, let's take a look at how Intel MKL performs on some basic linear algebra operations.
-From the graph below we see that Intel MKL has outperformed OpenBLAS for the functions we tested.
-In fact, computing the inverse and determinant of a matrix is over twice as fast with Intel.
+From the graph below we see that Intel MKL has outperformed OpenBLAS for the three functions we tested.
+In fact, computing the determinant of a matrix is over 8 times faster with Intel!
 Neat.
 And recall that we haven't had to change any of our python code to get these speed-ups.
 These speed-ups are, for all intents and purposes, free.

 ![](/assets/posts/BLAS/np_linalg.png)

-Next in line for inspection are numpy's fast fourier transform functions.
+Next in line for inspection are numpy's fast Fourier transform functions.
 I was really impressed with the performance of Intel MKL on these functions:
-`np.fft.fftn` was a huge _7x faster_ than the OpenBLAS linked numpy.
-If you're regularly using numpy to perform fast fourier transforms you'd really feel the benefit here.
+`np.fft.fftn` was a huge _10x faster_ than the OpenBLAS linked numpy.
+If you're regularly using numpy to perform fast Fourier transforms you'd really feel the benefit here.

 ![](/assets/posts/BLAS/np_fft.png)

 Finally, it was the go of random number generation.
 These were the results that surprised me the most.
 All the distributions I tested were actually _slower_ with Intel.
 This I certainly did not expect.
-The only redeeming factor for Intel here is when looking at the _efficiency_ of the random number generation; Intel used half the amount of CPU OpenBLAS did.
-However, since resources are not an issue for this test on my machine, OpenBLAS performs better here.
+So, if you're using numpy to do lots of random number generation, then you'd be better of staying with OpenBLAS.

 ![](/assets/posts/BLAS/np_rand.png)